gemrb/gemrb.github.io/Modding.md

   - divine spellcaster classes with sorcerer style spellcasting -
       - just set the booktype to 3 in the gemrb clskills.2da (caveat: it will affect every npc with that class)
-  - different boni for weapon styles
+  - different and extra boni for weapon styles
       - just edit unhardcoded/ws\*.2da as you see fit
   - different wild surges
       - just edit unhardcoded/wildmag.2da